Canon EF-S 15-85

 Fall 2009 along with the EOS 7D, the EF-S 15-85

 3.5-5.6 IS USM continues the legacy of the EF 28-135 3.5-5.6 IS USM, my favorite walkaround optic during the film era.
 The 15-85 is an impressive feat of engineering: exotic lens elements (3 aspherical & 1 UD element), high-performance Image

 ultra fast ring-type USM, wide zoom range (5.6x) and petite size and weight.
 The weight and size savings are due to the smaller image circle of the APS-C format.
-The main compromise is aperture size: F5.6 at the long end is pretty darn slow.
+The main compromise is aperture size: F5.6 at the long end is slow.
 Everything else is top notch for consumerville.

 3.5-5.6 IS USM • The 1990s USM gold ring of consumerville has been replaced with silver.
-Silver goes better with the post industrial gothic vibe of the finish.
+Silver goes better with the post industrial Gothic vibe of the finish.
 Photo courtesy Canon.

 Fit & Finish